MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.3.0/install-az-ps.md

 system, AzureRM must be installed only in the user scope for Windows PowerShell.
 Install the Az PowerShell module for PowerShell 7.x on the same system.

+[!INCLUDE [migrate-to-az-banner](../../includes/migrate-to-az-banner.md)]

+#### Visual Studio

 Older versions of Visual Studio may install Azure PowerShell as part of the Azure development workload, which installs the AzureRM module.
 Azure PowerShell can be removed using the Visual Studio installer or by using "Uninstall" in Apps & features.
 If you have already installed PowerShell 7.x, you may need to [manually install](install-az-ps.md#installation) the Azure Az PowerShell module.

-[!INCLUDE [migrate-to-az-banner](../../includes/migrate-to-az-banner.md)]

 ### Proxy blocks connection